Bha241/Nesting_bmp/README.md

-OpenCV library need to be configured.
+1.OpenCV library need to be configured.

-Input files are given in Output_bmp folder to download.
+2.Input files are given in Output_bmp folder to download.